-The ERA notes that under the Market Rules, the IMO and System Management submit proposed expenses for the forthcoming three-year Review Period, including capital expenditures, for the purposes of allowing the ERA to determine their respective approved Allowable Revenue.
+Under the Market Rules, the IMO and System Management submit proposed expenses for the forthcoming three-year Review Period, including capital expenditures, for the purposes of allowing the ERA to determine their respective approved Allowable Revenue.
 Allowable Revenue is recovered from Market Participants through Market Fees (IMO) or System Operation Fees (System Management).